-Ellen Zhang, Anthony Arrow and Margaret Cole
+Ellen Zhang and Anthony Arrow

 With over 50 specialist energy, infrastructure and project finance lawyers working from our offices in Beijing, Shanghai, Hong Kong and Singapore, we can combine expertise on the ground with input from specialist local lawyers.